tryoxiss/11ty-test/src/specs/bonfire/recent.md

 - **Privacy**: All content should be encrypted and sent through secure channels.
 It is considered incorrect to send unencrypted data with the exception of pre-written public HTML pages.
 - **Prevent Consolidation**: We don't want this to end up like email, where you *can* self host and join a smaller provider, but good luck with all the limitations in place.

+## Conventions followed

+- Variables and XML Objects will be denoted in snake case.
+Variables in code which remain constant should be all capitalised.

 ## Objects

 ### Accounts

-An account is an object that represents a `Person` in nature.
+An account is an object that represents a `person` in nature.
 Its XML Object is as follows:

 ```xml
 <account type="person">